SOPs are easily taken for granted.

 Why is it important to have SOPs for training?

 SOPs are a staple component of all high-performing organizations.
-Whether you’re a large corporation or a small business, working at offices or remotely at home, having an up-to-date and easily accessible set of instructions prevents mistakes, miscommunication, and misalignment of goals.
-Here are a few ways SOPs can benefit your team:
+Whether you’re a large corporation or a small business, working at offices or remotely at home, an up-to-date and easily accessible set of instructions prevents mistakes, miscommunication and misalignment.

 2. Less time spent on administrative tasks: